yxp5/yxp5.github.io/README.md

 I am a U4 undergraduate student at McGill University studying in mathematic and computer science.
 This website serves as a hub for my online resume, my presence, showcasing my projects and skills.
 Feel free to explore, and don't hesitate to reach out if you'd like to collaborate or connect.

-You can visit my Linkdln profile at: [here](https://www.linkedin.com/in/yuxiang-pan-725b86250/).
+You can visit my Linkdln profile at: <a href="https://www.linkedin.com/in/yuxiang-pan-725b86250/" target="_blank">here</a>.

 # Table of Contents
 - [About](#about)